dolanpettit/Updated-Resume/README.md

 # Updated-Resume

-This is a website designed to display my general information and most recent work related to the Full stack bootcamp.
+This is a website designed to display my general information and most recent work related to the University of Richmond's full stack web development bootcamp.

 <a href="https://dolanpettit.github.io/Updated-Resume/">Deployed link</a>